-The table below provides an indication of available supply in current homes providing more specialist care (learning disability and mental health care) across the residential and nursing estate.
-Current occupancy data for these homes combined suggests that there are vacancies currently in this form of Care.
+The following table provides an indication of available supply in current homes providing more specialist care (learning disability and mental health care) across the residential and nursing estate.
+Current occupancy data for these homes combined suggests that there are vacancies currently in this form of care.
 (Source: Adult Social Care commissioning data November 2024).